thunder/thunder_schema/documentation.md

       myCustomField: String
     }

 This declares the fields, that will be available through the API.
-Since it is a node content type, it will have an url and should implement the Page interface.
+Since it is a node content type, it will have an URL and should implement the Page interface.
 This makes it possible to be requested with the page() query.

 We have implemented an automatic type resolver for page types, that creates a GraphQL type from bundle names.
 It